 Objectives will be derived from the above set goals.

 All actual or suspected information security breaches will be reported to the Security Controller and will be thoroughly investigated.

-The Senior Information Security Manager will chair a management group to support the ISMS framework and periodically review the ISMS systems,
+The CEO will chair a management group to support the ISMS framework and periodically review the ISMS systems at the management review.

 Assets relating to information security will have been identified and owners should be of appropriate seniority to reflect the value of the asset, they will be responsible for: